ofiwg/libfabric/man/fi_verbs.7.md

 variable to "yes".
 This can improve the performance of memory registrations but it also makes the use of fork unsafe.

+### Memory Registration Cache
+The verbs provider features a memory registration cache.
+This speeds up memory registration calls from applications by caching registrations of frequently used memory regions.
+The user can control the maximum combined size of all cache entries and the maximum number of cache entries with the environment variables FI_VERBS_MR_MAX_CACHED_SIZE and FI_VERBS_MR_MAX_CACHED_CNT respectively.
+Look below in the environment variables section for details.

+Note:
+The memory registration cache framework hooks into alloc and free calls to monitor the memory regions.
+If this doesn't work as expected caching would not be optimal.

 # LIMITATIONS

 ### Memory Regions